FroMage/redpipe/docs/index.md

 ## Fibers

-The optional module `vertx-rs-fibers` allows you to write your reactive code in _fibers_, which are light-weight threads, also known as _coroutines_, while interacting seamlessly with RxJava.
+The optional module `redpipe-fibers` allows you to write your reactive code in _fibers_, which are light-weight threads, also known as _coroutines_, while interacting seamlessly with RxJava.

 Consider the following traditional RxJava code to forward the result of two web service invocations: